bigfix/developer.bigfix.com/site/pages/rest-api/api/idpdirectory.md

 ### Commonly used elements

-Description of the `IDPDirectory` XML element.
-`IDPDirectory` contains the following elements:
+The `IDPDirectory` XML element contains the following elements:
 * `ID` contains the ID of the corresponding Identity Provider Directory.
 * `Name` contains the Name of the corresponding Identity Provider Directory.
 * `IdpType` contains the type of the corresponding Identity Provider Directory.
 The `IdpType` value is a numeric value that identifies the type of identity provider.
 The possible values are:
     * 0 Generic LDAP servers
     * 1 Active Directory LDAP servers
     * 2 Microsoft Entra ID
+    * 3 Microsoft Entra ID with certificate

 The other XML elements differ depending on the value of `IdpType`.
 If `IdpType` is 0 or 1, the following elements are present: